streetchief/testing-workstation/README.md

 # Testing Workstation

-This is a simple test runner setup for playing with a function.
+This is a simple test runner setup for playing with a Javascript function.

 ## Installation